Who Owns ASML? Top Shareholders & Recent Insider Buys

 What the Ownership & Insider Trade Data Tell Us

 ASML’s shareholder base shows a split picture.
-Passive giants like BlackRock and Vanguard continue to anchor the stock in global portfolios, while active managers are moving in opposite directions.
-Amundi’s increase points to selective optimism, but Capital Research’s steep reduction signals caution.
+Passive giants continue to anchor the stock in global portfolios, while active managers are moving in opposite directions.
+JPMorgan’s 47.69% increase and WCM’s 24.90% addition point to growing conviction among some institutions, but T. Rowe Price’s 38.71% reduction and Fidelity’s 24.52% trim signal others are taking profits or reducing exposure.

-Institutions appear divided, and insiders seem cautious, leaving investors with a high-quality company facing near-term uncertainty.
+Institutions appear divided, and insiders seem cautious, leaving investors with a high-quality company trading near recent highs while navigating cyclical and geopolitical uncertainty.

 Related Posts